Proj221/DemoVer1_Huawei/README.md

 ## Ep12_Bug fix
 + ISSUE01 resolve: in level blueprint there are 2 functions duplicate the codes.
 Two should always be changed together.

+## Ep13_Add AI perception
++ add AI sight and hearing perception.
+Only sight is functional as their is no hearing event trigger.
++ add behavior tree decorator to check the blackboard value on notifiedActor.
++ add a new string set in game state to store the blackboard value.